 The travel industry is notoriously sensitive to external disruptions, including economic shifts, geopolitical tensions, regulatory changes, and global events like pandemics.
 These factors create a higher perceived risk among investors, making them cautious about providing funding.

-• Seasonality Issues: Travel often involves cyclical revenue, complicating financial projections.
+Seasonality Issues: Seasonality (predictable fluctuations in travel demand during the year) often involves cyclical revenue, complicating financial projections.

 Key Strategies for Navigating Fundraising Challenges